FAQ

 • How do I schedule an appointment?

-The first step would be to schedule a consultation with one of our therapists.
-That form can be found here: https://forms.gle/NrDadKFLPvvfjF57A
+The first step would be to schedule a phone call with one of our therapists.
+That can be done here: https://forms.gle/NrDadKFLPvvfjF57A

 A therapist will reply within three business days!